syslog-ng/syslog-ng.github.io/doc/_admin-guide/070_Destinations/225_Amazon-s3/000_amazon_s3_options.md

 |Type:|   integer [minutes]|
 |Default:|           60|

-*Description:* After the grace period expires and no new messages are routed to the destination, {{ site.product.short_name }} flushes the contents of the buffer to the S3 object even if the volume of the messages in the buffer is lower than chunk-size().
+*Description:* After the grace period expires and no new messages are routed to the destination, {{ site.product.short_name }} flushes the contents of the buffer to the S3 object even if the volume of the messages in the buffer is lower than max-object-size().

 {% include doc/admin-guide/options/log-fifo-size.md %}